dmbarbour/Sirea/README.md

 * *machine learning* where the state is implicit to a learning or clustering model, but is not easy to control.
 * *history based state* which simply records the values pushed to it, possibly with some expiration or decay model

-A simplistic rules-based state model is the *reactive state transition system.* The resource is in some state, initially `0`.
-Each demand adds a directed bridge between states, such as `(4,5)`.
+A simplistic rules-based state model is the *reactive state transition system.* The resource is in some state, initially 0.
+Each demand adds a directed bridge between states, such as (4,5).
 The state follows a predictable path across these bridges, going as far as it can.
-If rule `(0,4)` is added, the state will transition from `0` to `4` then immediately from `4` to `5` (assuming that bridge is still available).
+If rule (0,4) is added, the state will transition from 0 to 4 then immediately from 4 to 5 (assuming the (4,5) bridge is still available).
 Ambiguity might be resolved predictably by favoring the lowest numbered state.
 An instantaneous cycle might be resolved by settling in the lowest state.

 Reactive state transition could serve a similar purpose as a state machine.
 It could be augmented with time, e.g. by adding a cooldown time to each transition.
 It could also be augmented with a stack, e.g. for a "structured" state transition system that requires every trip to be a round trip (a very useful constraint).